Residency Program in Livestock Reproduction and Herd Health

 - To provide experience in design and implementation of investigative projects in a clinically related area.

-- To develop expertise in herd and flock health management, including reproduction, transgenics, neonatal health, udder health, food safety, diagnostic methods, and metabolic and nutritional health.
+- To develop expertise in herd and flock health management, including reproduction, advanced reproductive techniques, neonatal health, udder health, food safety, diagnostic methods, and metabolic and nutritional health.

 - To develop working relationships with faculty who have expertise in these areas.

 - To develop knowledge, skills, and abilities in application of methods of population medicine, epidemiology, statistics, and enterprise economics involved in the delivery of health services to herds and flocks.